Auros/SiraUtil/README.md

 ### Notice
 Currently, any SiraSabers do not generate VRControllers.
 This means that you cannot expect for all sabers to have their VRControllers active.

+## SongControl
+SiraUtil has a system like MusicEscape built in!
+You can enable it by editing SiraUtil.json in UserData and setting SongControl -> Enabled to true.
+By default, hitting Escape will exit the game, hitting F2 will pause and unpause the song, and hitting F4 will restart the level.
+You can change these keys by editing SiraUtil.json and putting in your own key codes (UnityEngine.KeyCode).

 ## Support
 Have any questions about SiraUtil, Zenject, or the Sabers namespace?
 Reach out to me (Auros#0001) and I will gladly assist!
 Seriously!
 I will convert your entire mod if you ask me to.